rajhasani/OverTheWire_Leviathan/03_leviathan3.md

 * The `setreuid()` function sets both the real and effective UID to leviathan3
 * The `system()` function calls the concatenated string built earlier and executes

 As stated above, any "filename" (that we have read permissions for) that is passed to the concatenated string will be executed by `system()`, AFTER `setreuid()` sets the real/effective UID to leviathan3.
-We can therefore fool the `system()` function into accepting a filename with a command appended to it, since there doesn't seem to be any proper input validation in place:
+We can therefore fool the `system()` function into accepting a filename with a command appended to it, otherwise known as a **command injection vulnerability**:

 **`leviathan2@gibson:~$ mkdir /tmp/rajh`**
 **`leviathan2@gibson:~$ touch "/tmp/rajh/test;bash -p"`**